Architecture of the Philippines: Churches

 The order of the Augustinians, Augustinian Province of the Most Holy Name of Jesus of the Philippines, built many churches all over the Philippines.
-These magnificent structures can still be found throughout the Philippine Islands.
 The Paoay Church in Ilocos Norte is one of the most prominent types of these churches.
 This unique specimen of Filipino architecture called Filipino Baroque from the Spanish era has been included in the World Heritage Sites List of the UNESCO.
 The church was built by the Augustinian friars from 1694 until 1710.
 It shows the earthquake-proof baroque style architecture.
 The bell tower served as an observation post in 1896 for the Katipuneros during the Philippine revolution against the Spaniards, and again by the Filipino guerillas during the Japanese occupation in World War II.
 The present structure is the third to stand on the site and has survived seven major earthquakes, and the wars in Manila.
 The church remains under the care of the Augustinians who founded it.
 The church also houses the legacies of the Spanish conquistadors, Miguel López de Legazpi, Juan de Salcedo and Martín de Goiti who are buried and laid to rest in a tomb, underneath the church.

-The church has 14 side chapels and a trompe-l'œil ceiling.
-Up in the choir loft are the hand-carved 17th-century seats of molave, a beautiful tropical hardwood.
-Adjacent to the church is a small museum run by the Augustinian order, featuring antique vestments, colonial furniture, and religious paintings and icons.
-It was named a National Historical Landmark by the Philippine government in 1976.
 Together with three other ancient churches in the country, it was designated as part of the World Heritage Site "Baroque Churches of the Philippines" in 1993.